laurelmachak/Core-Git-Branching/Script.md

 The smell of the of the zoo was intense and alive.
 He took a tentative step through the door and followed the stone path overgrown with giant ferns.

+He heard a strange sound coming from behind the some trees that Spock had never heard before.
+"Fascinating", thought Spock, "A sound of that frequency is usually only heard on non-humanoid inhabited planets".
+Then before he could even say "Vulcan", a hand wrapped around Spock's mouth and pulled him into the bushes.
+Alas!
+The Zookeeper he had been looking for had finally made an appearance.

 Spock met the Unicorn King who granted him magic powers.
 The end.